 50% DISCOUNT FOR EDUCATIONAL PURPOSES

-Audio Modeling provides a 50% Educational discount for students and teachers.
+Audio Modeling provides a 50% Educational discount for students and teachers on all desktop products ordered directly through the Audio Modeling web site.
 We request that applicants send their student ID cards, or proof that they are teachers, and give details about their school/university (such as name, address, phone number, email address, website).
-Once the request is approved, Audio Modeling will send a coupon code for the purchase of any product at 50% off.
-If you are eligible for EDU discount, please send a request to email@example.com.
+Once the request is approved, Audio Modeling will send a coupon code for the purchase from our web site of any desktop product at 50% off.
+If you are eligible for EDU discount, please send a request to firstname.lastname@example.org.

 STANFORD UNIVERSITY, CALIFORNIA